 The circular economy minimises waste – savings and revenue from side streams

 Almost all industries produce side streams – raw materials, energy and chemicals – that go to waste after the manufacturing process.
-Today, these side streams can be harnessed for reuse or processed further into products than can be sold.
-The recovery of side streams is considered in around 90% of Adven’s ongoing industrial sales projects.
-What is the situation in your company?
+Today, these side streams can be harnessed for reuse or even processed further as new commodities with business value.
+In Adven’s ongoing sales projects side stream recovery is considered in around 90% of the cases.
+How does the situation look in your company?

 All industry branches produce side streams, with heat and water being the most traditional ones.
 Industrial processes almost always include heating and cooling stages, but heat is not always recovered and reused.
 However, heat recovery would often reduce companies’ emissions and purchases of primary fuels or energy, thus also translating into financial gains.